andreasohlund/AzureServiceBusDLQ/README.md

 - `0` if messages where retried successfully or if no DLQ messages where found.
 - `1` if DLQ messages failed to be retried

+## Move DLQ messages

+Moves DLQ messages to the target queue

+> [!NOTE]
+> [Transactions](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-transactions) are used to ensure that the move is atomic.

+Move single queue:

+`asb-dlq move-dlq my-queue my-dlq-target -n my-asb-namespace`

+Move DLQ messages in all queues:

+`asb-dlq move-all-dlq-messages my-dlq-target -n my-asb-namespace`

+Outputs:

+- Message details for moved messages.

+- Returns:

+- `0` if messages where moved successfully or if no DLQ messages where found.
+- `1` if DLQ messages failed to be moved